 The more knowledgeable your employees are about Apple Pay, the more likely they are to recommend it to your customers.
 So use the materials provided with your Apple Pay marketing kit to train your staff.

 It includes a training sheet that explains how to accept Apple Pay payments.
-It also explains how to help your customers set up Apple Pay, in case they need a hand (it’s all here in this short video).
+It also explains how to help your customers set up Apple Pay, in case they need a hand.

 The kit also includes stickers that are cheat sheets for your staff — in case they need a reminder about how to accept Apple Pay or tell a customer how to set it up.
 Put the stickers near your point of sale so they’re easy to access during transactions.

 How do I let customers know I accept Apple Pay?

 Once your business is ready to accept Apple Pay, let your customers know about it.